Elasmodiver contains photos of sharks, skates, rays, and chimaera's

 seas were the slow swimming Horn sharks and the Cow sharks but towards the mid

-cretaceous the fair to be had in the mid oceans was enough to push the
+cretaceous the food supply in the mid oceans was enough to push the

 development of fast moving predators that could pick off large, schooling, off